sfchick23/MyGameOnPygame/README.md

-Is simple platform game on pygame
+Is simple platform game on pygame Python